truthcoin/www.truthcoin.info/_posts/2019-02-14-security-budget.md

 > A discussion of Bitcoin's ability to resist 51% attacks (ie, its "security budget").
 Competition makes it difficult for one network to collect enough fees -- instead, we should try to collect fees from all networks.

 This post is a somewhat more-empirical sequel to ["Two Types of Blockspace Demand"](http://www.truthcoin.info/blog/blockspace-demand/).
-And to my [Lisbon Building-on-Bitcoin talk](http://www.drivechain.info/literature/index.html#bob).
+And to my [Building-on-Bitcoin talk](http://www.drivechain.info/literature/index.html#bob).

 ## 1. The "Security Budget"